mmul-it/training/Workshops/argo/Stage-4-Argo-CD-Application-Test.md

  1 file changed, 1 insertion(+)
 ```

-And so start monitoring the apps.
+This will start the `kind-test` app.
 It will take at most 180 seconds to get the
 fully synced status:

 ```console